 Each odor is unique, so we will start by asking you questions about the nature of the odor.
 We’ll use smoke pencils, combustible gas meters, photoionization detectors, manometers, and multi-gas detectors to name a few.
 With intermittent odors, we may depressurize the space or try other methods to create a worst-case scenario.

 Because we have responded to so many odor complaints, we can often notice the odor immediately, without needing to do any complex tests!
+We may also use references such as the AIHA Odor Thresholds book to better focus our search.
 You can read more about identifying odors in our blog post, “What is that terrible odor?”